‘Big Beautiful Bill’ Update: What Is it & Did it Pass?

 Did the Senate Already Vote on the Big Beautiful Bill?

 Yes, the Senate passed the bill on July 1, but it still has to be approved by House Republicans before it can be passed.
-It’s unclear when exactly the House will vote on the bill, but the vote is expected to happen in the next several days.
+The House is expected to vote on the bill, and as of July 3, they are preparing to take their final vote on the proposal.

+House Speaker Mike Johnson was confident in the bill’s passage, saying on July 3, “We’ll have the votes.
+We’ll land this plane before July 4th.”

+By the afternoon of July 3, the House officially passed the bill, and it will be sent to Trump’s desk for his presidential signature.